Certified Intentional Peer Support Specialist – CIPSS

 CIPSS Work Settings and Populations Served

-A CIPSS works with youth and adults living with impact of trauma, mental illness and/or substance use.
-Some places where CIPSS’s work:
+- Works with Individuals living with impact of trauma, mental illness and/or substance use.

 - Works in a variety of settings: Maine’s Intentional Peer Support Warmline, Emergency Departments (patients ages 16+), Behavioral Health Homes, State Psychiatric Hospitals, Assertive Community Treatment (ACT) teams, Crisis Programs and Peer Centers.
 Various agencies throughout Maine are also open to have their Peer Support Specialists trained in Intentional Peer Support.